The Narcissus in early November 2018. The 37-foot-long

 the color changes from nearly black to olive green.
 PWM

 On February 27th we received an email from the 20th Century Electric Railway Foundation which included an RFP invite to submit an estimate; for the total costs associated with all aspects of work, materials, etc. with a timeline, to complete the restoration of the Narcissus.
 We had thirty days to submit the request.
-The thirty day-window to generate specific estimates of time, labor, and costs for all components and tasks remaining related to completing the restoration was a formidable task.
+The thirty-day window to generate specific estimates of time, labor, and costs for all components and tasks remaining related to completing the restoration was a formidable task.
 Below are general accountings of the many, but by no means, all of the details that were researched, assessed, and then assembled into a spreadsheet that included estimates of costs and time to complete, which in turn then was summarized in a proposal that was submitted on time for the principals and board members of the 20th Century Electric Railway Foundation to review.

 Undaunted by the Challenge

-Here is the general accounting of a number of the tasks ahead in order to complete the narcissus restoration.
+Here is the general accounting of a number of the tasks ahead to complete the narcissus restoration.
 This general explanation will help to give readers a better sense of the enormity of this complex restoration project;

 The body of the Narcissus arrived on the campus of Seashore Trolley Museum in Kennebunkport on October 31, 1969.
 The body of the Narcissus had been purchased by J. Henri Vallee for $100 thirty-five years earlier for use as his family summer camp in Sabattus.